mschenk7474/user-manual/README.md

 - My Religion
 - My Ability to Learn
 ## When is the Best Time to Approach you?
-Anytime, Except When I am Working
+- Anytime, Except When I am Working
--Unless I am working on something, feel free to come up to me!
+  - Unless I am working on something, feel free to come up to me!
 I get tunnel vision when I do my assisgnments, but any other time, I am always up to talk.
 ## How do you Like People to Communicate With you?
 - In-person
 - Online